michaelfaerber/SemEval2019-Task4/README.md

-This repository includes the source code used by the team "Peter Brinkmann" for participating in the (SemEval 2019 Task 4: Hyperpartisan News Detection)[https://webis.de/events/semeval-19/].
+This repository includes the source code used by the team "Peter Brinkmann" for participating in the [SemEval 2019 Task 4: Hyperpartisan News Detection](https://webis.de/events/semeval-19/).

 Note: The docstrings (module and function level) and inline comments in the modules provide additional explanations.